Last Updated on: 14th October 2023, 10:48 pm

 You can save money on pre-packaged hermit crab sand by making your own.
 DIY hermit crab substrate involves blending sand or mixing substrates.

 For example, you can blend all-purpose sand with coconut fibers.
-You can also mix beach sand with aquarium sand to save money while enjoying the unique colors.
+You can also mix beach and aquarium sand to save money while enjoying the unique colors.

 Here’s how to prepare your hermit crab sand: